rinabella-gh/ublue-x13s/README.md

 There are a few shortcuts that were made due to feasibility.
 Namely to do with building the installer ISO; there isn't a great way to just insert the dtb to the image, so there is a bunch of hacking around that. (note, installer ISO has not been released yet due to issues)

+I am running some intensive workloads on it, and occasionally the UI crashes.
+Not quite sure what's happening.

 ## References

 Helpful resources for the X13s: